 Secure your data with a VPN

 While working remotely, you will be required to connect to your team and share information over the internet.
-Ensure that the bandwidth of your internet plan is enough to give you the right speed to get your work done.
+Ensure that your internet plan’s bandwidth is enough to give you the right speed to get your work done.
 Also, you need to ensure you are connecting to the internet using a VPN.

 If you are wondering what a VPN is and how you are going to get it.
 VPN is a private network that secures data through encryption and transmits it from one place to another.
-With the rise of cyber-crimes and data being siphoned over the internet, it is essential to ensure that you have one in place so that you are assured of data security while working remotely.
+With the rise of cyber-crimes and data being siphoned over the internet, it is essential to ensure that you have one in place to be assured of data security while working remotely.
 Your employer should provide a VPN for you if you are employed.
-If not, just subscribe to a VPN service provider, such as NordVPN.
+If not, subscribe to a VPN service provider, such as NordVPN.
 Ensure that it is properly set up by going to network and internet settings in your computer and filling up the required information.

 Set your camera

 Working remotely means holding meetings virtually.
 You will need the right tools to make sure you are connecting to other people effectively.
 Get a reliable webcam if your laptop is not integrated.
-You also need headphones- ensure the microphone is useful to minimize the echo effect during a conference call.
+It would be best if you also had headphones- ensure the microphone is useful to minimize the echo effect during a conference call.
 Ensure that the camera is well set up; you can add an LED light to make sure the room is well lit when you conduct the calls.